onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 ██████████████████████████████████████████████████████████████████

 don't just link to 1 single socials link - link to them separately - a linktree is only for places where you can only put 1-2 links

+or simply look at the camera for 20 seconds without moving - or do it in the future

 get a whiteboard & markers